 The tours happen on the hour, starting at 10am and last tour is at 2pm (ending at 3pm).

 Your tour will be around 40-50 minutes (each tour starting on the hour), full of information on farm animal science (including animals like goats, horses, rabbits, chickens, llamas, and pigs) and sustainable homestead farming.
 The Greenlands Farm fruit orchard will be the focus for organic produce and their various compost techniques will be discussed.
 Enjoy more time with the animals before and after your tour in the petting farm!

-Our public tours are normally $10 per person, we are suggesting a special donation for our community of only $5!
+Our public group tours are normally $10 per person, we are suggesting a special donation for our community of only $5 per guest!